Documented to be almost always right 99.7% of the time.

 It's going to increase, but it ain't going to be this blanket tipping point that people think.

-Now, Ken's problem, people in Ken's situation, the self-the Wall Street Journal has a piece about this today about the self-insured.
+Now, Ken's problem, people in Ken's situation, the Wall Street Journal has a piece about this today about the self-insured.

 And thanks to Obamacare, more and more companies are going to just stop offering insurance to individuals.